This information will help you or your caregiver safely handle oral chemotherapy (chemotherapy you take by mouth) at home.

 -

-Gently rock or swirl the syringe back and forth to help your medication dissolve in the water.
+Gently rock or swirl the syringe back and forth to help your medicine dissolve in the water.

 - The pill may not dissolve completely.
 You may see small white particles floating in the water.
-You can take the medication like this.
+You can take the medicine like this.

 - Take the dose as soon as the pill breaks apart.
-This usually happens within 2 to 5 minutes depending on the medication.
+This often happens within 2 to 5 minutes, depending on the medicine.

 -

-After taking your medication, pull up another 5 mL of tap water into the same syringe and drink it/insert it into the NG or G-tube.
-This will help you get all the medication left in the syringe.
+After taking your medicine, pull up another 5 mL of tap water into the same syringe.
+Drink it or put it into the NG or G-tube.
+This will help you get all the medicine left in the syringe.

 - If you’re using a NG or G-tube, you must flush the tube with 10 to 20 mL of water.
 Follow your healthcare provider’s instructions.